puzzlef/pagerank-dynamic/README.md

-Performance of sequential execution based vs OpenMP based PageRank (pull, CSR).
+Comparing strategies to update ranks for dynamic PageRank (pull, CSR).

 This experiment was for comparing the performance between:
-1. Find pagerank using a single thread (**sequential**).
+1. Find static pagerank of updated graph.
-2. Find pagerank accelerated using **OpenMP**.
+2. Find dynamic pagerank, using **zero-fill** for new vertices.
+3. Find dynamic pagerank, using **1/N** for new vertices.
+4. Find dynamic pagerank, **scaling** old vertices, and using **1/N** for new vertices.

+Each technique was attempted on different temporal graphs, updating each graph with multiple batch sizes.
+Batch sizes are always an order of 10.
+For each batch size, static as well as the 3 dynamic rank adjust methods are tested.
+Each rank adjust method (for dynamic pagerank) can have a different number of iterations to convergence.

-Both techniques were attempted on different types of graphs, running each technique 5 times per graph to get a good time measure. **OpenMP** does seem to provide a clear benefit for most graphs (except the smallest ones).
+technique 5 times per graph to get a good time measure. **OpenMP** does seem to provide a clear benefit for most graphs (except the smallest ones).
 This speedup is definitely not directly proportional to the number of threads, as